michellecleary/Housing-Price-Models/README.md

 Statistical case study carried out as a group project at the University of Edinburgh.

 Datasets:
-*Dataset 1: housing data for an American city, including 29 house features.
+-Dataset 1: housing data for an American city, including 29 house features.
-*Dataset 2: housing data for an American city, including the same features as Dataset 1, along with an additional 52 features.
+-Dataset 2: housing data for an American city, including the same features as Dataset 1, along with an additional 52 features.

 Report 1: This report evaluates the performance of two classification models at predicting whether a house will sell for above or below the average market price.
 Firstly, a logistic regression model is implemented, using all 29 available features in Dataset 1.
 Then, a Naive Bayes model using only five features from Dataset 1 was fitted.
 Model performance was evaluated using accuracy under 10-fold cross-validation.